 COVID-19, short for COronaVIrus Disease 2019, is a respiratory illness caused by a novel coronavirus first detected in China in late 2019.
 Early transmission of the coronavirus was linked to an animal market, suggesting animal-to-person infection.
 By January 2020, with the spread of coronavirus disease to over 100 other locations, including the U.S., the World Health Organization (WHO) officially declared the outbreak a public health emergency and later, a pandemic.
 Only months later, confirmed cases of COVID-19 have been recorded in almost every country around the world.

 How It Affects Your Body

-The lungs are the first and main body organ affected by COVID-19.
+The lungs are the first body organ affected by COVID-19.
 In the early days of an infection, the novel coronavirus rapidly invades cells in our lungs.
 COVID-19 is thought to attack the epithelial cells lining the airways—that catch and clear out things like pollen and viruses—flooding our airways with debris and fluids.

 People who become sick with COVID-19 may experience mild to severe disease, or in many cases be asymptomatic (have no symptoms).
 COVID-19 symptoms, such as cough and shortness of breath, can come on suddenly.
 Severe illness may cause a number of complications that require medical intervention, including:

 - Acute respiratory distress syndrome

 - Cardiac disease

 COVID-19 can be fatal for anyone, though the greatest percentage of individuals who die are over the age of 85 or are living with a chronic disease.

 Some individuals, even those with mild illness that did not require hospitalization, experience prolonged or new symptoms post-infection.
 Learn more about post-COVID long term symptoms.

 Watch this video from The New York Times that shows how coronavirus attacks the body.